enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 The version of Kubernetes that you need depends on which KMS API version you have selected.

 - If you selected KMS API v1, any supported Kubernetes version will work fine.
+This API is deprecated as of Kubernetes v1.28.
 - If you selected KMS API v2, you should use Kubernetes v{{< skew currentVersion >}}
   (if you are running a different version of Kubernetes that also supports the v2 KMS API, switch to the documentation for that version of Kubernetes).